 Most computational tasks can be broken into logical units, many of which involve evaluating a function over a data collection.
 Recursively defined data types are broadly used to implement these collections.
 In functional languages, recursive functions implement computations over these recursive data types.
-Consider a typical scenario where a programmer has implemented a function f over a collection C by defining a recursive data type A and implementing f as a recursive function \mathbf{foo}A .
-Later, the programmer may need a different implementation \mathbf{foo}B of f over a different data type B; perhaps B is better suited for an optimized implementation of f, or the programmer now needs an implementation of a new function g (in addition to f) over the collection C and the data type B is a much better choice than A for implementing g efficiently.
-Ideally, the programmer should not have to start from scratch implementing \mathbf{foo}B .
+Consider a typical scenario where a programmer has implemented a function f over a collection C by defining a recursive data type A and implementing f as a recursive function $f \circ o_A$ .
+Later, the programmer may need a different implementation $f \circ o_B$ of f over a different data type B; perhaps B is better suited for an optimized implementation of f, or the programmer now needs an implementation of a new function f (in addition to f) over the collection f and the data type f is a much better choice than f for implementing f efficiently.
+Ideally, the programmer should not have to start from scratch implementing $f \circ o_B$ .